The Asterisk War

 The Asterisk War: The Academy City on the Water (学戦都市アスタリスク, Gakusen Toshi Asutarisuku) is a Japanese light novel series written by Yū Miyazaki, and illustrated by Okiura.
 Media Factory has published the series in seventeen volumes from September 25, 2012, to June 24, 2022, under their MF Bunko J imprint.
 Three spin-off volumes, Wings of Queenvale, were also released.
 The series was later serialized from January 2013 in Media Factory's seinen manga magazine Monthly Comic Alive where it was adapted into a manga.
 The artwork for the manga was done by Ningen, and three volumes have been collected into tankōbon.
 Eventually, an anime television series adaptation by A-1 Pictures was made which began airing on October 3, 2015.
 The anime aired for two seasons at twelve episodes each from October 3, 2015, to June 18, 2016.
 Other media adaptations include a video game called The Asterisk War: Houka Kenran which was released in Japan on January 28, 2016.

-The anime has been licensed by Aniplex of America in North America, Madman Entertainment in Australasia and MVM Films in the United Kingdom.
+The anime has been licensed by Aniplex of America in North America, Crunchyroll Store Australia in Australasia, MVM Films in the United Kingdom and Medialink in Southeast Asia.
 The light novels and manga were licensed and localized by Yen Press from August 2016.